OxfordRSE/website/content/page/training.md

 A one-day class.

+ ## Introduction to C++

+Introduction to C++: basic types, flow control, input/output pointers, references, dynamic memory allocation and arrays, functions, classes and object-oriented programming, templates and the Standard Template Library, Exceptions

+This is a 4-5 day class

 ## Modern C++

 Overview of language and library evolution since 2011.
 Standard algorithms.
 Smart pointers.
 Lambda functions.
 The filesystem library.
 Refactoring legacy C++.